bullfest/kompiler-course/lab5.md

 ## User-friendliness

-It is very important that your compiler does not stop at the first type error! **TypeChecker.scala** contains some hints on how to achieve this.
+It is very important that your compiler does not stop at the first type error! `TypeChecker.scala` contains some hints on how to achieve this.
 Detect as many errors as possible!

 ## Stubs

 We provide [code stubs](typer-stubs.zip) for your type checker component.
-The ZIP archive contains all files of the previous stubs, plus the following new or changed files:
+The ZIP archive also includes all files of the previous stubs.

-  * **analyzer/Symbols.scala** (updated) contains an updated version of symbols with types.
-  * **analyzer/TypeChecking.scala** (new) contains a stub for the type checker.
-  * **analyzer/Types.scala** (new) contains a stub for the types.
-  * **ast/Trees.scala** (updated) contains an updated version of trees with symbols and types.